 4. Our favorite carrot tomato soup with homemade bread…

-5. Homemade pasta (my daughter and I have a pretty good pasta-rolling routine down at this point).
+My daughter and I have a pretty good pasta-rolling routine down at this point).
 Recipe in this book.

 6. Pumpkin ravioli with sage walnut pumpkin butter